-Roger Léron studied at the Faculty of Law of the University of Grenoble, and received a Degree in Law as well as a Diploma in Political Science from the Grenoble Institute of Political Studies.
+Roger Léron studied at the University of Grenoble’s Faculty of Law and received a Law Degree as well as a Diploma in Political Science from the Grenoble Institute of Political Studies.
 He started his career as a research attaché to the Research Centre in Grenoble.
-Afterwards, he joined the Business Development Agency in Drôme as a project manager.

-In 1977, he was appointed the first Deputy Mayor of Valence.
-He held this position until 1995.
+In 1977 he was appointed the first Deputy Mayor of Valence and held this position until 1995.
+Between 1988 and 1993, he was a Socialist member of the French Parliament representing the Drôme département.
 Between 2000 and 2006, he served as the first president of ACNUSA (Autorité de Contrôle des Nuisances Aéroportuaires – airport nuisance control authority).

-In 1978, he became the founding member of Rhônalpénergie-Environnement (RAEE), the regional energy agency of the Rhône-Alpes region, which he chaired from 1992.
-His devotion, involvement and great ability to anticipate future developments and bring together players in the world of energy and the environment greatly contributed to the success of the missions developed by RAEE.
+Throughout his political career, Roger Léron was very involved in ecological, economic and social activities, areas that he devoted considerable time and effort to as a president of several organisations: a pioneer in the fields of sustainable development and energy, in 1978 he became the founding member of Rhônalpénergie-Environnement (RAEE) – the regional energy agency of Rhône-Alpes – which he chaired from 1992.
+His devotion and great ability to anticipate future developments and bring together players from the energy and the environment sector greatly contributed to the success of the missions developed by RAEE.

 As the president of RAEE, Roger Léron was one of the pioneers who created the FEDARENE in 1990.
 He was also keen to give a national dimension to energy and environment agencies by participating in the creation of RARE (French network of regional energy and environment agencies) in 1995, a network which he also chaired for a year.